 Hello I am Leigh Munday and I am a qualified humanistic counsellor, registered with the BACP.
-I am based in Ashford Kent, which is within easy reach of Canterbury, Folkestone and Tenterden.
-I am totally dedicated to my work as a humanistic counsellor.
+I am based in Ashford Kent, which is within easy reach of Folkestone, Canterbury and Tenterden.
+I am completely dedicated to my work as a humanistic counsellor.
 I worked within a therapeutic environment for over 25 years before qualifying as a counsellor.
 During that time I learnt a huge amount about how people were affected by many troubling issues and worries that often felt unmanageable and beyond their control.
 This experience is immeasurable.
 It has helped me to quickly recognise the many, and varied, responses and reactions that occur when someone is struggling with difficulties.
 I also see the positive results, confidence gained and sheer relief of knowing life doesn't have to be like this and can be changed.

 By choosing to see me I hope I can provide you with a safe space to speak in total confidence and without fearing judgment.
-It can so often be difficult to talk to those you are closest to.
-You may not want to worry them perhaps or share the burden, or simply feel uncomfortable talking about what is troubling you.
-You therefore continue holding on to unpleasant thoughts and anxieties that are distressing you and this in turn affects those that are close to you also.
+It is often difficult to talk to those you are closest to.
+You may not want to worry them or share the burden, or simply feel uncomfortable talking about what is troubling you.
+You continue holding on to unpleasant thoughts and anxieties that are distressing you and this in turn affects those that are close to you also.

-This is why it is important for you to feel at ease with me as this enables you to relax and discuss those issues freely and openly without fear of judgment or embarrassment.
-My objective is to enable this and develop a supportive working relationship that empowers you to make positive change in your life whilst addressing the obstacles that may have prevented this.
+This is why it is important for you to feel comfortable and at ease with me, so that you are relaxed and confident to discuss those issues freely and openly without fear of judgment or embarrassment.
+My objective is solely to develop a supportive working relationship that empowers you to make positive change in your life whilst addressing the obstacles that may have prevented this.

 If anxiety, worry and stress are a negative intrusion in your everyday life humanistic counselling can be very helpful to you.
 These feelings can lead to low mood and depression and routine tasks begin to feel very hard to deal with.
 It is also possible that you may be experiencing panic attacks, feel extremely tired and are not sleeping well, either too little or too much.
 Anxiety can be overwhelming and feel impossible to be free from.
 This in turn leads to further worry and the cycle continues.
 Your work life may be negatively affected as well as your personal life.
 You may have a feeling of hopelessness and the future feels bleak and unwelcome.
 There seems to be "no light at the end of the tunnel".
 You may feel resigned to continue in this way and that change is impossible.
 Counselling can ease these doubts and negative thoughts and lead to significant improvements to physical and emotional wellbeing.